fbpx

 What happens next

 We will verify your successful completion of the program through your account.
 Upon confirmation, we will promptly process a full refund (you will be notified via a separate email) and transfer $300-$435 to you for the exam retake fee.
+Additionally, we will upgrade your account to MVP lifetime access for free.

 Close